StackableRegiments/analyticalmetlx/docs/guide-groups.md

 Only groups from the teacher's Org Units will be made available for inclusion.

-Once the teacher has selected the priority for automatic filling and optionally included existing groups, they press "Fill".
+Once the teacher has selected the priority for automatic filling and optionally included existing groups, they press <code>Fill</code>.
 A new page is then constructed, in which groups will always apply.
 The teacher is taken to that new page.
 The conversation is automatically set to "Students must follow" and the students are also automatically taken to the page.
 As they arrive, they are allocated unless they already appeared in an external group.

 ## View Groups